ryanmrestivo/ryanmrestivo.github.io/lexicon.md

 A dictionary of common names for publicly known information system vulnerabilities.

 # computer network defense analysis:
 In cybersecurity work, a person that uses defensive measures and information collected from a variety of sources to identify, analyze, and report events that occur or might occur within the network in order to protect information, building control systems, and networks from threats.
-SOURCE: NICCS

 # computer security incident response team (CSIRT):
 A capability set up for the purpose of assisting in responding to computer security-related incidents; also called a Computer Incident Response Team (CIRT) or a CIRC (Computer Incident Response Center, Computer Incident Response Capability).
 This is a team providing services to a defined constituency.
 There are several acronyms used to describe teams providing similar types of services (e.g., CSIRC, CSRC, CIRC, CIRT, IHT, IRC, IRT, SERT, and SIRT).
 The generic term “CSIRT” has been widely adopted in the computer security community.